Cisco-AMP/java_security/blog.md

        }
 );
 ```
-The lambda in the above snippet implements the `java.lang.reflect.InvocationHandler` interface.
+The dummy lambda in the above snippet implements the `java.lang.reflect.InvocationHandler` interface.
 It is code that will be called on every method invocation and it must decide how to handle each different method call.
-Note that I'm asking for null pointer exceptions by returning `null` there.

 ## Remote Code Execution Demo